DivadNojnarg/blogdown_sources/content/blog/shinyCVs.md

 > Amazing HTML CVs based upon adminLTE2 template

 - https://adminlte.io/themes/AdminLTE ( main theme)
+- The repository is still private in Github!
+(Will be opened soon)
-- Will be release to CRAN as soon as possible
+- Will be released to CRAN as soon as possible

 ## Introduction